Skip to content

 \bsecret\b

-A Regex object is constructed as follows:
+An object of type Regex is constructed as follows:

 public Regex(string pattern)